-A student may elect to audit a course or courses.
-Those auditing receive no credit and do not have to take any examination; otherwise, participation in class is on the same basis as a credit student.
+A student may elect to audit a course or courses, and is responsible for informing the instructor he wishes to audit.
+Those students who audit receive no credit and do not have to take any examination; otherwise, participation in class is on the same basis as a credit student.
 The fee for auditing is the same as the fee for credit.
 However, no Veterans Assistance, Social Security Benefits, or financial aid will be computed on credit hours paid for an audited course.
 The student who enrolls for a course cannot change from audit to credit or credit to audit after the drop-add period.